-According to Fidelity Investments, the average couple is estimated to need $285,000 for medical expenses in retirement.
+The average couple is estimated to need $285,000 for medical expenses in retirement.
 That doesn’t even include inflation or the cost of long-term care.

 With such a likely and significant expense to plan for, it makes sense to utilize the best savings option.

 Thinking long-term with HSA dollars gives employees the future luxury of paying for expenses like prescriptions, office-visit copays, and long-term care with a tax-free pool of money.

 HSA advantages go beyond tax savings

 It’s not only the tax benefits that make HSAs an attractive choice.
 The flexibility of these accounts goes unmatched compared to other retirement savings options.